Soundbort/Soundbort/README.md

 ### Editing

 If you're going to edit the code, make sure you're using a proper IDE for code editing.
 Your best bet might be VS Code.
-If you want to contribute to the project, run `npm run lint` and `npm run build` and by chance build the docker container `npm run build:docker` and fix any errors before creating a pull request.
+If you want to contribute to the project, run `npm run lint` and `npm run build` and by chance build the docker container `npm run docker:build` and fix any errors before creating a pull request.

 ---